 View change record →The updated privacy statement no longer explicitly discloses a separate Medical Record Privacy Notice that previously described how medical information is used, disclosed, and maintained for telehealth services.
 Users who receive telehealth services coordinated through 23andMe may now lack clear notice of which privacy framework governs their medical records, since the reference to that parallel notice has been removed.
 The organizational scope change from '23andMe Research Institute' to '23andMe' narrows the explicitly named entities responsible for the policy, though operational impact depends on how these entities actually function.

-View change record →Consumers who opt into Research may have their genetic data used in commercial pharmaceutical research, with potential financial benefits accruing to 23andMe and its partners rather than to the consumer.
+View full change record →Consumers who opt into Research may have their genetic data used in commercial pharmaceutical research, with potential financial benefits accruing to 23andMe and its partners rather than to the consumer.
 This consent is separate from the main service and can be withdrawn at any time through account settings.

 How other platforms handle this